getsolus/solus-site.github.io/content/blog/2014/01/2014-01-17-call-for-people/index.md

 What's missing?
 What isn't right?
 What does a user need?
 Why do user-friendly distributions keep popping up?
 Something isn't being done right if that keeps happening.
 The demand is still there, so isn't being met 100%.

-Drop comments below, or email ikey DOT doherty AT gmail DOT com.
+Drop comments below, or email.
 Use a clear subject (all caps if you must) to ensure I see it.
 Remember, if you involve yourself for reasons other than enjoying yourself, and promoting healthy change, you'll be disappointed.
 Passion and collaboration drive open source development; if this is you, jump in!